mjlab-Columbia/rbp_analysis_interactive_tool/README.md

 ### Installing Dependencies via Conda/Mamba

-You can download all the dependencies via the conda environment in `environment.yaml`.
+You can download the dependencies via the conda environment in `environment.yaml`.
+This method is recommended because it will install Java (via `openjdk`) which is necessary for clusetering with the clusterONE program.
 Specifically, run the following:

 ```bash
 conda env create -f environment.yaml
 ```

-If you have `mamba` installed you can run the following for faster installation:
+If you have `mamba` installed you can run the following for faster installation (the output is identical to the command above):

 ```bash
 mamba env create -f environment.yaml